JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-14.png)<br>
 <br>

 Create a new action chain that invokes this resetPage function.
+On the left side, go to `Actions` and hit `+ New Action Chain`.

 ![](/images/david-search-15.png)<br>
 <br>